A universal characterization of higher algebraic K-theory: Non-connective -theory

 Finally, we establish the final technical condition; this will be needed in the following sections.

 \begin{lemma} The functors $\kcone$ and $\ksusp$ preserve $\kappa$-filtered colimits. \end{lemma}

-\begin{proof} For $\kcone$, this is a consequence of Proposition~\ref{prop:Ind} and the fact that the passage to $\kappa$-compact objects preserves $\kappa$-filtered colimits.
-Once again, the result follows for $\ksusp$ since colimits commute. \end{proof}
+\begin{proof} Recall that $\kcone$ is the composite \eqref{eq:composed-functor}.
+Hence, the claim follows from the fact that the passage to $\Ind_\kappa$ and to $\kappa$-compact objects preserves $\kappa$-filtered colimits~\cite[5.5.7.8, 5.5.7.10, 5.5.7.11]{HTT}.
+Since $\ksusp$ is the cofiber of the inclusion $\aA \to \kcone$ and colimits commute, we deduce that $\ksusp$ preserves $\kappa$-filtered colimits if $\kcone$ does. \end{proof}